EffGen: Enabling Small Language Models as Capable Autonomous Agents: Reproducibility Information

 \section{Reproducibility Information}

-This section provides complete information for reproducing all experimental results reported in this paper.
-We detail software dependencies with exact version numbers, hardware specifications used for evaluation, dataset access procedures, model configurations, evaluation procedures, and computational resource requirements.
-The \effgen framework is available at \url{https://effgen.org/} with source code at \url{https://github.com/ctrl-gaurav/effGen}, PyPI package at \url{https://pypi.org/project/effgen/}, and complete documentation at \url{https://docs.effgen.org/}.
+This section provides information for reproducing the experimental results reported in this paper.
+We detail software dependencies, hardware specifications used for evaluation, dataset access procedures, model configurations, evaluation procedures, and computational resource requirements.